rislab/pytorchviz/README.md

 ### Labeling a function
-Example of labelling a function.
-When the function takes in tensor args and kwargs and returns a tensor or tuple of tensors, we can use a decorator `label_fn` to do the labelling for us.
+Example of labeling a function.
+When the function takes in tensor args and kwargs and returns a tensor or tuple of tensors, we can use a decorator `label_fn` to do the labeling for us.
 It will call `label_arg` and `label_ret` under the hood and track which function it belongs to (as well as how many times the function was called), so we get a separate groups for calls to the same function.
 All you have to do is label the return values `label_fn("ret 1", "ret 2",...)`.